Start with ticket access, ID, bag rules, phone data and arrival timing before matchday.

 - Reader intent

-- International fans searching for practical World Cup 2026 matchday planning.
+- International fans searching for a World Cup 2026 matchday checklist, what to bring, stadium rules, ticket access, and arrival timing.

-- travel insurance, eSIM, luggage storage, airport transfer, hotels, tickets
+- official tickets, flexible hotels, travel insurance, eSIM or mobile data, luggage storage, airport transfer, and legal viewing

 - Source rule